sheepolata/WorldInConflictSim/README.md

 ### 14/04/2021

+Added skeleton for social class in population.
+Will need to implement a happiness value for each population race and class.

 Overall large UI update, lots of new stuff: new info displayed, interaction while displaying stuff, new pause feedback...
 Just have a look!

 Log event added to communities, so record all local activity.
 Only caravans are logged for now.